-- 3 Enhanced town centre should attract locals, visitors and tourists to visit and increase expenditure in local businesses - An evaluation of public realm improvements in Bristol shows a 25% increase in footfall on Saturdays6 - Improved public space and green space in Sheffield City Centre increased footfall by 35% and led to a £4.2m net increase in spending within local businesses7 - Pedestrianisation and the introduction of a new public square in Coventry led to a 25% increase in weekend footfall8 - 3 High levels of public investment should encourage other business-owners to improve their properties and stimulate wider investment in the town - St Anne's on the Sea invested £1.75m in refurbishing their main pedestrian square which stimulated over £20m of wider private sector investment in the town9
+- Enhanced town centre should attract locals, visitors and tourists to visit and increase expenditure in local businesses - An evaluation of public realm improvements in Bristol shows a 25% increase in footfall on Saturdays - Improved public space and green space in Sheffield City Centre increased footfall by 35% and led to a £4.2m net increase in spending within local businesses7 - Pedestrianisation and the introduction of a new public square in Coventry led to a 25% increase in weekend footfall - High levels of public investment should encourage other business-owners to improve their properties and stimulate wider investment in the town - St Anne's on the Sea invested £1.75m in refurbishing their main pedestrian square which stimulated over £20m of wider private sector investment in the town

-- 3 Investment in good quality public realm should increase local land values making wider regeneration more viable - A study by the Northwest Regional Development Agency found that good urban design can lead to an increase of up to 20% in capital value and accelerate lettings and sales rates10 - Public realm investments in Sheffield contributed to an increase in property rental value of £1.60-£2.40 / sq. ft. and a 1-1.5% yield improvement11 - Using MHCLG appraisal guidance it is estimated that investments in Swaffham's Market Place could deliver wider residential land value uplift of £x and wider commercial land value of £x12 - 3 Re-configured centre should reduce noise and air pollution making it more pleasant to visit, dwell and spend time - 3 Public realm investments should enhance and better frame our town's heritage assets - 3 Enhanced town centre appearance should improve perceptions of Swaffham as a place to live, work and open a new business
+- 1500 sqm highways improvements & 2880 sqm public realm improvements - 2690 sqm highways improvements & 1090 sqm public realm improvements - Walking and cycling upgrades: - · 938m segregated cycle way - 220m improved and extended pavement to Theatre St car park (473 sqm existing pavement) - Investment in good quality public realm should increase local land values making wider regeneration more viable - A study by the Northwest Regional Development Agency found that good urban design can lead to an increase of up to 20% in capital value and accelerate lettings and sales rates - Public realm investments in Sheffield contributed to an increase in property rental value of £1.60-£2.40 / sq. ft. and a 1-1.5% yield improvement - Using MHCLG appraisal guidance it is estimated that investments in Swaffham's Market Place could deliver wider residential land value uplift of £x and wider commercial land value of £x - Re-configured centre should reduce noise and air pollution making it more pleasant to visit, dwell and spend time - Public realm investments should enhance and better frame our town's heritage assets - Enhanced town centre appearance should improve perceptions of Swaffham as a place to live, work and open a new business

-- 3 Salisbury Market Square, Salisbury: Salisbury Market Square was refurbished in 2012 using high quality Granite, York Stone and Wiltshire Limestone.
+- Salisbury Market Square, Salisbury: Salisbury Market Square was refurbished in 2012 using high quality Granite, York Stone and Wiltshire Limestone.
 It was done in three phases so local markets could remain operational during the construction process.
-Following completion, Wiltshire County Council handed control of the marketplace to Salisbury City Council given their stronger connections with the local community. - 3 Cirencester Marketplace, Cirencester: Cirencester Marketplace was sensitively upgraded in 2016 to improve the appearance of the town centre and celebrate its historic architecture, while also reducing traffic and creating a dedicated space for market stalls and other public events.
-The upgrades, which were designed by Portus + Whitton Landscape Architects, have been welcomed by residents and received a Conservation Area Award at the Civic Voice Design Awards in 2018. - 3 Altrincham Town Centre and Market Place, Altrincham: Altrincham's town centre has an upgraded pedestrianised area at the market square which provides space for a variety of activities that bring people together and activate the space outside of market days.
+Following completion, Wiltshire County Council handed control of the marketplace to Salisbury City Council given their stronger connections with the local community. - Cirencester Marketplace, Cirencester: Cirencester Marketplace was sensitively upgraded in 2016 to improve the appearance of the town centre and celebrate its historic architecture, while also reducing traffic and creating a dedicated space for market stalls and other public events.
+The upgrades, which were designed by Portus + Whitton Landscape Architects, have been welcomed by residents and received a Conservation Area Award at the Civic Voice Design Awards in 2018. - Altrincham Town Centre and Market Place, Altrincham: Altrincham's town centre has an upgraded pedestrianised space outside of market days.
 Alongside the regeneration of the historic market building this has rejuvenated the town centre causing retail vacancy rates to fall and footfall to increase.